aras-p/aras-p.hugo/content/blog/2024/05-crank-the-world.md

 But in the end, going along with wise words of [kewlers and mfx](https://www.youtube.com/watch?v=2mtctbodNXY), the demo chose to use zero polys (and... zero shaders).

+Packaging up the "final executable" of the demo felt like a breath of fresh air.
+You just... zip up the folder.
+That's it.
+And then *anyone* with a device can sideload it from anywhere.
+At first I could not believe that it would actually work, without some sort of dark magic ritual that keeps on changing every two months.
+Very nice.

 > By the way, check out the
 > "[The Playdate Story: What Was it Like to Make Handheld Video Game System Hardware?](https://gdcvault.com/play/1034707/The-Playdate-Story-What-Was)"
 > talk by Cabel Sasser from GDC 2024.
 It is most excellent.